Jump directly to main content

 Cezary Baran, Vice President and CFO of Emperia Holding S.A., a retail and real estate group, chose Finance.
 Emperia Holding S.A. is listed on the Warsaw Stock Exchange; its sales exceeded EUR 460 million last year, and its net profit amounted to almost EUR 12 million.

-Deciding for WU Vienna was the right decision
+Deciding for WU Vienna Was the Right Decision

-Why the Professional MBA at the WU Executive Academy?
+Why the MBA at the WU Executive Academy?
 “First of all, I needed a good, interesting course in Finance, as this is the area of my day-to-day work.
 In Vienna I was able to specialize in Finance and earn an MBA degree at the same time,“ explains Cezary Baran.
-He travels to the capital of Austria once a month to attend classes – so far, only those that are common to all Professional MBA specializations, the so called Business Core.
+He travels to the capital of Austria once a month to attend classes – so far, only those that are common to all MBA specializations, the so called Business Core.
 In the second year, he will be taking classes selected exclusively for his chosen specialization.

-The primary objective of the faculty members of the Professional MBA is to help participants cope with the challenges of today's economy.
+The primary objective of the faculty members of the MBA is to help participants cope with the challenges of today's economy.
 The age we live in is as much interesting as it is uncertain.
 On the one hand, the global economy has recovered from the deepest crisis since the Great Depression of the 1930s, but we constantly worry that the crisis may return with a vengeance.
 Despite this, even though it is very hard to predict how the economy will evolve, many companies are highly successful.
 While some industries are in serious trouble, others are growing rapidly.
 MBA studies should help students react promptly to the ever-changing business conditions.
-This is indeed the purpose of the Professional MBA program offered by the WU Executive Academy.
+This is indeed the purpose of the MBA program offered by the WU Executive Academy.

-An excellent feature of the MBA
+An Excellent Feature of the MBA

 One of the highlights of this program is a trip to the United States, with classes at the famous Harvard University.
 This is a unique opportunity to meet American teachers and to become familiar with their working style, which is somewhat different from that of their European counterparts – and gain new knowledge.
-Students who chose the Professional MBA program are quite enthusiastic about the trip, especially that it gives them an opportunity to establish valuable business contacts.
+Students who chose the MBA program are quite enthusiastic about the trip, especially that it gives them an opportunity to establish valuable business contacts.

 The choice of an MBA program in Vienna may not be obvious for some CEE candidates.
 Yet, on closer examination, it makes a lot of sense.
 "The Vienna University of Economics and Business enjoys well-deserved reputation and belongs to the most exclusive group of such schools in Europe.